anycable/anycable/docs/configuration.md

 ## Concurrency settings

-AnyCable-Go uses a single Go gRPC client to communicate with AnyCable RPC servers (see [the corresponding PR](https://github.com/anycable/anycable-go/pull/88)).
+AnyCable-Go uses a single Go gRPC client\* to communicate with AnyCable RPC servers (see [the corresponding PR](https://github.com/anycable/anycable-go/pull/88)).
 We limit the number of concurrent RPC calls to avoid flooding servers (and getting `ResourceExhausted` exceptions in response).

+\* A single _client_ doesn't necessary mean a single connection; a Go gRPC client could maintain multiple HTTP2 connections, for example, when using [DNS-based load balancing](../deployment/load_balancing).

+We limit the number of concurrent RPC calls at the application level (to prevent RPC servers overload).
 By default, the concurrency limit is equal to **28**, which is intentionally less than the default RPC size (see [Ruby configuration](../ruby/configuration.md#concurrency-settings)): there is a tiny lag between the times when the response is received by the client and the corresponding worker is returned to the pool.
 Thus, whenever you update the concurrency settings, make sure that the AnyCable-Go value is _slightly less_ than the AnyCable-RPC one.

 You can change this value via `--rpc_concurrency` (`ANYCABLE_RPC_CONCURRENCY`) parameter.